Google spurns Oracle $2.2 billion Android damage claim

 Electric car maker Tesla Inc may enter the Indian market this summer, Chief Executive Elon Musk tweeted on Tuesday.

-Google Inc urged a federal judge to reject an Oracle Corp expert's recommendation that it pay more than $2.2 billion (1.4 billion pounds) for infringing patents for Java technology used in the Android operating system.
+Google Inc urged a federal judge to reject an Oracle Corp expert's recommendation that it pay more than $2.2 billion for infringing patents for Java technology used in the Android operating system.

 U.S. District Judge William Alsup in San Francisco had on July 22 rejected Oracle's request for as much as $6.1 billion of damages, but gave the company a chance to revise its claim.
 A trial is scheduled to begin next month.